-0% Down Payment Money0% Down Payment Money
+0% Money0% Money

 Sounds too good to be true, right?
 Well, unfortunately, it is for most people.
 The Department of Veteran’s Affairs allows military personal (and their spouses) to take advantage of a 0% down home loan.
 This comes with no private mortgage insurance (PMI), no pre-payment penalties, and a higher debt-to-income ratio (DTI) than normal.
 So long as you’ve served 181 days of active service in peacetime (90 days in wartime) or six years in the National Guard or Reserves, you can apply for a VA loan.
-You don’t even have to have served overseas to be applicable for this.
+You don’t have to have served overseas to apply for this.

-That said, it may not always be in your interests to apply for a VA loan, even if you meet the requirements for one.
-For example, zero downpayment loans can only be used to purchase primary residences, not second homes or investment properties.
-Also, if you can, it’s always better to put money down when buying a home.
-Doing so immediately gives you a stake in the home and provides base equity to build upon.
+That said, applying for a VA loan may not always be in your interest, even if you meet the requirements.
+For example, zero downpayment loans can only purchase primary residences, not second homes or investment properties.
+Also, it’s always better to put more money down when buying a home.
+Doing so gives you a stake in the home and provides base equity to build upon.
 With more equity, your home investment will grow.
 Plus, you’ll be able to take advantage of home equity loans to fund renovations and other home projects.

 This level is typically associated with FHA 203K loans.
 Available through the Federal Housing Administration, these loans help low-income earners and those with low credit scores achieve homeownership.
 The beauty of these loans is that any defaults will be covered by the fed since the federal government backs them.
 This removes much of the risk for lenders, making FHA loan applications far more palatable.